CommonWalrus/TechnicalWritingPortfolio/How to play Magic.md

 <img src="https://cards.scryfall.io/large/front/1/9/1920dae4-fb92-4f19-ae4b-eb3276b8dac7.jpg?1628801663" alt="Counterspell" style="width:325px;"/>

 Instants are very similar to sorceries.
-However, while other spells can only be played one at a time during your main phase, instants can be played at anytime.
+However, while other spells can only be played one at a time during during certain parts of your turn, instants can be played at anytime, including on your opponent's turn.
 Instants can even counter another spell, stopping it from ever happening!